errinjohnson/errinjohnson.github.io/_posts/2019-01-30-week4-workshop.md

 The workshop continued with the setup of existing Antenna from one student KP that wrote down instructions from previous workshop to scan channels.
 There was a misunderstanding when I stated "Menu" and not "Manual" which I may of done :).
 This encouraged me to print out check list and instructions to better assist the students.
-Eventually, the website will be a good source, but that is still a work in progress on to capture the correct audience.
+Eventually, the website will be a good source, but that is still a work in progress to capture the correct audience.
 It is changing as I create it.

 This first class - workshop is the starting point of a much bigger project.
 I am using this as a foundation to set up activites best suited for the community based on users needs.